drewroberts/dotfiles/README.md

 2. Install Xcode from the App Store, open it and accept the license agreement
 3. Install macOS Command Line Tools by running `xcode-select --install`
 4. [Generate a new public and private SSH key](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and add them to Github
-5. Clone this repo to `~/.dotfiles` with `git clone --bare https://www.github.com/drewroberts/dotfiles.git $HOME/.dotfiles`
+5. Clone this repo to `~/.dotfiles` by running `git clone https://www.github.com/drewroberts/dotfiles.git $HOME/.dotfiles`
 6. Install [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh#getting-started)
-6. Run `fresh.sh` to start the installation
+6. Run `.dotfiles/fresh.sh` to start the installation
 7. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
 8. Restart your computer to finalize the process